How To Clean A Nose Piercing

 Cleaning less than twice a day, however, may allow bacteria to build up in the piercing, which of course also poses an infection threat.

 If you miss one cleaning, it’s not the end of the world, but you should aim to complete two cleanings on most days.
-If you forget one, don’t clean an extra time the next day.
-Just go ahead with the twice a day schedule.
+If you forget one, don’t clean more than normal time the next day.
+Just go ahead with the usual twice a day schedule.

 When Can I Stop Cleaning My Nose Piercing?